3nvi/hellenic-space-agency/site/content/about.md

       as robotics instructors, in cooperation with educational institutions and Centers of Creative Activities for Children in Thessaloniki. '
     avatar: "/assets/panagiotopoulos.jpeg"
+  - name: Christos Papachristos
+    role: ''
+    link: ''
+    bio: "Dr.  Papachristos holds a BEng in Aerospace Systems Engineering from the University of Southampton in the UK, an MSc in Satellite Communications Engineering from the University of Surrey in the UK, an MBA in Finance from Cardiff Business School in the UK and a PhD in Electrical Engineering (Microwave Communications) from the National Technical University of Athens. \nDr.
+Papachristos has extensive corporate experience in Greece and the UAE in senior management positions in the Satellite Communications and Space sectors.
+Dr. Papachristos is the author of 13 publications in journals and conferences."
+    avatar: "/assets/christos.JPG"
   - name: 'Tryfon Farmakakis  '
     role: ''
     link: https://www.linkedin.com/in/tryfon-farmakakis/